 Several domains in Coonoor offer guided tours such as the ‘Tea Nest’ or the ‘High Field Tea Factory’, a good opportunity to perfect your knowledge of the art of tea.
 Otherwise, you can visit the ‘Tea Factory’ in Ooty itself (see below).

 Although it is rather touristy, a tour of the tea factory is very informative.
 You can follow the whole process from the fresh-picked leaves to the packing of the dry tea used to make India’s famous chai.
 At the end of the tour you’re ‘invited’ into the shop, which sells tea of course but also home-made chocolates… how to resist?

-Rose Garden: this garden boasts over 20,000 varieties of rose, making it one of the largest collections in India.
+This well maintained garden boasts over 20,000 varieties of rose, making it one of the largest collections in India.

-Ooty Lake: this artificial lake, nestling among Eucalyptus groves and fed by mountain streams, was built by the British in 1824.
+This artificial lake, nestling among Eucalyptus groves and fed by mountain streams, was built by the British in 1824.
 There are boats for hire.